-- Each rotation will have an identified preceptor of record who acts as the responsible physician for the clerkship and assessment. - Students must assume responsibility for and perform all assigned duties in accordance with KHSU-KansasCOM and training institution regulations. - Students are not permitted to obtain financial compensation or any form of gratuity for their clerkship participation except under military purview. - Students must attend all conferences, discussions, or sessions of the hosting institution or KHSU-KansasCOM as assigned.
-Students should also participate in lectures for interns/residents if these exist at the hosting institution. - Students will learn and perform their duties and procedures under appropriate and proper supervision in those areas where the preceptor and training institution permit.
+- Each rotation will have an identified preceptor of record who acts as the physician responsible for the clerkship and assessment. - Students must assume responsibility for and perform all assigned duties in accordance with KHSU-KansasCOM and training institution regulations. - Students are not permitted to obtain financial compensation or any form of gratuity for their clerkship participation except under military purview. - Students are expected to be present and available during all scheduled clinical teaching hours as determined by their preceptor or the preceptor's designated representative. - Students must attend all conferences, discussions, sessions, or other required elements of the hosting institution or KHSU-KansasCOM as assigned.
+Students should also participate in lectures for interns/residents if these exist at the hosting institution. - Students will be expected to complete assignments given by their preceptor or representative outside of clinical time. - Students will learn and perform their duties and procedures under appropriate and proper supervision in those areas where the preceptor and training institution permit.